Hello and welcome. This is where I introduce myself and say a little about my journey into personal development work.

 we are all a work in progress

-I’m passionate about working with women and kids – because of how my early life experiences held me back.
-As a practitioner I’m innovative and adaptable and my current interests of screenwriting and improv have come out of how much EFT helps language and words flow consciously, subconsciously and playfully which brings gentle humour into your consultation process.
+I’m passionate about working with women and kids – especially performers – due to my family background and because of how much my early life experiences held me back.
+As a practitioner I’m innovative and adaptable and my current interests in screenwriting and improv have come out of how much EFT has helped me tap into something I didn’t even realise in me.
+It’s helped my language and words flow consciously, subconsciously and playfully which brings gentle humour into your life as you release the stressors.

 Get ready get set